squeakus/bitsandbytes/trainmobilenet/readme.md

   label: 1
   display_name: "person"
 }
+- call createtrainvals on the dataset to create the trainvals
+- copy trainval.txt to test.txt ?!?
 - use the create_data.sh script in data/localData to create the training vals
-- copy trainval.txt to test.txt ?!?
 - clone chuanqi305's mobilenet version to the ./examples folder ..- git clone --depth 1 https://github.com/chuanqi305/MobileNet-SSD